History of YouTube: Rise of YouTube stars and feature trim down (2013–2019)

 On April 3, 2018, a shooting took place at YouTube headquarters.

 Premiere, where a video can be broadcast like a live stream after uploaded, and users can discuss in a live chat like they can in live streams.
 Before the video starts, an animated two-minute preroll with the soundtrack "Space Walk" by "Silent Partner" is played.
 A premiere can be set to start immediately after upload or at a scheduled time, though scheduled publications existed since March 2015.

 On July 9, 2018, the private messaging feature has been removed from "Creator Studio", purging existing messages.

 In July 2018, it was reported that the site's "Polymer" redesign slowed performance significantly on non-Chromium browsers compared to the legacy, HTML-based version of the front end.

 In August 2018, the search result counter resembling that of Google Search was removed.
 The change occurred one month after the airing of a popular TED talk with a prominent mention of a result count of 10 million for a search for surprise eggs.
 Whether it is related is unknown.

 In October 2018, YouTube announced launching a fund program for educational creators, to which creators with a minimum of 25.000 subscribers and a demonstrated expertise in their field could apply through an agreement.

 Stories, where videos are automatically deleted ("expire") after a day.
 The feature was tested as "YouTube reels" earlier that year, and is only accessible through the native mobile apps and not implemented on the websites.
+This feature was disabled on June 26, 2023, citing access being limited, and poor promotion.
+Existing stories would remain for 7 days after uploading was disabled.

+Throughout 2018, YouTube rolled out the ability to save videos to a mobile device for a limited period for offline viewing.
+Videos are saved in a way they are only accessible from inside the app, not from external software.
+The feature was later made exclusive for members of the YouTube Premium subscription service.